ambiot/ambz2_aws_iot_expresslink_eval/README.md

 # Getting Started Guide for Realtek's Ameba Z2 AWS IoT ExpressLink Evaluation Kit

 ## WARNING :

+### Ameba Z2 AWS IoT ExpressLink Evaluation Kit is dedicated to AWS IoT ExpressLink, please do not change the firmware if it is not officially released.

 ### Ameba Z2 AWS IoT ExpressLink Evaluation Kit is offers direct access and connections to the AWS Cloud with pre-installed AWS IoT ExpressLink firmware and certificate.

 ### !!!
-Please DO NOT download other firmware or erase flash data. !!!
-### !!!
-Please DO NOT download other firmware or erase flash data. !!!
-### !!!
-Please DO NOT download other firmware or erase flash data. !!!
+Please DO NOT download non-expresslink firmware or erase flash data. !!!

 # Table of Contents

 1. [Document Information](#1-document-information)